AlessandroSerafini/I-m-hungry/README.md

 ## About

 Find the best restaurants uploaded by users, based on criteria such as name and kind of food.
 You can consult data sheets and customer ratings about your favorite restaurant.

-You can also add, edit and delete restaurants to keep the community alive!
+You can also add, edit and delete restaurants using telegram bot @AleSerafiniBot to keep the community alive!

 ## Documentation